Tulip Shell, Fasciolaria tulipa

 Tulip Shell, Fasciolaria tulipa.
 Shell collected offshore at Bimini Island, Bahamas.
 April 1998.
 Size: 9.2 cm (3.6 inches) x 4.5 cm (1.7 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins Utah.

-Habitat and Distribution: Tulip Shells are found in protected waters, on sand flats and in seagrass beds.
-They live intertidally and to depths of 73 m (240 feet).
-They are a subtropical to tropical Western Atlantic species.
-In Mexican waters they are found in the Atlantic Ocean along the entire east coast, in both the Gulf of Mexico and the Caribbean.
+Habitat and Distribution: Tulips are found in protected waters, on sand flats and in seagrass beds within the intertidal zone and to depths of 73 m (240 feet).
+They are a subtropical to tropical Western Atlantic species that are found in all Mexican waters of the Atlantic Ocean including both the Caribbean and the Gulf of Mexico.

-Ecology and Behavior: Tulip Shells are predators that feed primarily on other mollusks, including other Tulip Shells.
-They are prey for gastropods, sea stars, fish, and crabs.
+Ecology and Behavior: Tulips are predators that feed primarily on other mollusks, including other Tulips.
+In turn they are preyed upon by crabs, fish, gastropods, and sea stars.
 They are gonochoric and reproduce sexually, with internal fertilization.
 The eggs are laid in protective capsules.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are common and widely distributed and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective they have not been formally evaluated.
+However, they are common and widely distributed and should be consider to be of Least Concern.

 Synonyms: Murex tulipa and Neptunea laevigata